tauri-apps/tauri-docs/docs/guides/distribution/sign-android.md

 ```

 :::caution
-Keep the `local.properties` file private; don't check it into public source control.
+Keep the `key.properties` file private; don't check it into public source control.
 :::

 ## Configure Signing in Gradle